 To deposit a check using your Mobile device, follow the steps below:

 To deposit a check

-1. Endorse the check that you will be depositing by signing and adding “For Mobile Deposit Only” to the back of the check
+1. Endorse the check that you will be depositing by signing and adding “FOR MOBILE DEPOSIT ONLY” and last 3-digits of your account number to the back of the check

 2. Login to your Personal Mobile App and select “Deposit,” then “Deposit Check”

 3. Choose the account that you would like to make your deposit

 5. Take a photo of the front of the check Tips for taking the photo: Make sure you take a photo against a background that gives you strong contrast and remove any objects that show up in the picture, make sure that the entire check is visible, in focus and well lit.
 If the photo looks clear you can accept it.

 6. Repeat this process for taking a photo of the back of the check